-Arnaz in a performance at the Ridgefield Playhouse
+Arnaz in a recent performance at the Ridgefield Playhouse

-daughter of Lucille Ball and Desi Arnaz, will be performing her new
+daughter of Lucille Ball and Desi Arnaz, performed her new

 show, Latin Roots, an homage to her father's legacy.

 On NPR's All Things Considered on April 28, Betto Arcos, the KPFK host of Global Village, singled out Yunior Terry (Music BFA 02) in a roundup of new Cuban-influenced music.
-With his band, Son de Altura, Terry has released a debut album, Mi Bajo Danzon on Palo Santo Music/Ascap and widely available online.
+With his band, Son de Altura, Terry has released a debut album, Mi Bajo Danzon on Palo Santo Music/Ascap.
+It is widely available online.

 Emlyn Addison (Music MFA 98) has created a work for piano